Connie Smith: 1973–1979: Record label switches, pop music incorporation and semi-retirement

 In 1975, Columbia released both of her 1974 gospel projects.
 The first was Connie Smith Sings Hank Williams Gospel.
-For the album, Smith and Baker went through the Hank Williams catalog where they came across a series of never-before-released gospel songs.
+For the album, Smith and Baker went through the Hank Williams catalog, where they came across a series of never-before-released gospel songs.
 The result was the first album of Hank Williams gospel material recorded by another artist.
 In 1976, the project was nominated by the Grammy Awards for Best Gospel Performance.
-The second 1975 religious LP was the gospel influenced Christmas album called Joy to the World.
+The second 1975 religious LP was the gospel-influenced Christmas album titled Joy to the World.
 In 1976, Columbia issued two more country albums of Smith's material: The Song We Fell in Love To and I Don't Wanna Talk It Over Anymore.
-Both LP's peaked in the Billboard country albums top 40.
-The albums included the number 13 country single "I Don't Wanna Talk It Over Anymore" and her twentieth top ten, a remake of The Everly Brothers's "(Till) I Kissed You".
+Both LPs peaked in the Billboard country albums top 40.
+The albums included the number-13 country single "I Don't Wanna Talk It Over Anymore" and her 20th top 10, a remake of the Everly Brothers's "(Till) I Kissed You".
 The latter was Smith's second single to top Canada's RPM country chart.

-In 1977 Smith moved to Fred Foster's Nashville label, Monument Records.
+In 1977, Smith moved to Fred Foster's Nashville label Monument Records.
 She was pressured into recording more country pop material than before and was given singing lessons by a songwriter.
-"He [Fred Foster] wanted to mold me into something That I wasn't comfortable with," Smith commented.
+"He [Fred Foster] wanted to mold me into something that I wasn't comfortable with," Smith commented.
 "That's why that never worked."
-AllMusic's Stephen Thomas Erlewine found her Monument music to have "state-of-the-art production that dates instantly, walks the line between crossover pop and country-pop rather clumsly, and lacks good material."
-Monument released two LP's of Smith's material between 1977 and 1978.
-Her only commercially-successful Monument single was a cover of Andy Gibb's "I Just Want to Be Your Everything".
+AllMusic's Stephen Thomas Erlewine found her Monument music to have "state-of-the-art production that dates instantly, walks the line between crossover pop and country-pop rather clumsily, and lacks good material."
+Monument released two LPs of Smith's material between 1977 and 1978.
+Her only commercially successful Monument single was a cover of Andy Gibb's "I Just Want to Be Your Everything".
 The single climbed to number 14 on the Billboard country chart.
-Yet, her further Monument releases reached progressively-lower positions on the country chart between 1978 and 1979.
+Yet, her other Monument releases reached progressively lower positions on the country chart between 1978 and 1979.
 Furthermore, Smith had five children by this point and felt pressured to be at home with her family.
 Ultimately, Smith decided to leave her country music career entirely to focus on raising her children and tending to her religious needs.